 It was a lively, interactive discussion with excellent insights gained!
 To get a feel for the topics discussed, here are some choice quotes from Richard.

 “When people talk about testing, it’s important to understand why people need to test in the first place.
 For many customers, the biggest reason is often compliance.
 If you’re in a regulated industry such as financial services, life sciences, or government, it’s not an option to test.
 You have to test, and you have to have evidence that you have tested.
 For everyone else, we have regulations such as GDPR to prove that you’ve tested.
 And we have requirements from our users.
-So we always must test.
-It might be manual, but you definitely have to test.”
+So we must always try.
+It might be manual, but you have to test.”

 “[When tests break after a Salesforce update], the problem isn’t Salesforce.
 It’s the tools people are using.”

-The questions rolled in during the Q&A session, topics ranging from Provar’s cloud solutions to best practices for testing.
+The questions rolled in during the Q&A session, with topics ranging from Provar’s cloud solutions to best practices for testing.
 Here are some of the highlights featuring answers Richard.

 (This is why Provar Automation is so resilient, as we build tests using the information found within Salesforce’s metadata, which is much less likely to change during regular updates and app customizations!)